dpark926/dpark926.github.io/README.txt

 [TECHNICAL PROJECTS]

+MTA eTix
+- Applied CRUD features with React’s virtual-DOM to render and update fetched data from custom built API endpoints
+- Built custom Rails APIs to handle fetch requests for a fast single page application experience with no refreshes

+Personal Dashboard
+Alarm, Weather, Clock, Pomodoro, StopWatch
+- Applied CRUD features with React’s virtual-DOM to render and update fetched data from custom built API endpoints
+- Built custom Rails APIs to handle fetch requests for a fast single page application experience with no refreshes

 Meal Buddy
 An app that allows users to add recipes to a meal planner and creates shopping lists